UCL-COMP0016-2020-Team-39/AskBob/README.md

 $ sudo apt install portaudio19-dev python3-pyaudio
 ```

-On Windows, you may have to compile the `portaudio` binary used by **AskBob** from source.
+To use **AskBob** in interactive mode on Windows -- as this requires additional compilation -- you must have [Build tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) installed on your system (or any other `pip`-compatible build tool).
+A direct download link may be found here: [https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16).
+You may then have to compile the `portaudio` binary used by **AskBob** from source.

-**Note**: Christoph Gohlke maintains unofficial Windows binaries for Python extension packages, including for [PyAudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio), which may be installed using `pip install INSERT_BINARY_LOCATION` after downloading the `pyaudio` wheel for Python 3.7.
+**Note**: Christoph Gohlke maintains unofficial Windows binaries for Python extension packages, including for [PyAudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio), which may be installed using `pip install INSERT_BINARY_LOCATION` after installing the relevant build tools and downloading the `pyaudio` wheel for Python 3.7.

 If **AskBob** is being installed on macOS and you get an `ImportError` related to `_portaudio`, then you may have to additionally run the following commands (assuming you have `git` installed):
 ```bash